 Sylvie buys 6 boxes of cookies.
 One third of the cookies in each box are peanut butter.
 How many boxes of cookies are peanut butter?

-Problem source: adapted from CFORP, Les mathématiques… un peu, beaucoup, à la folie, Guide pédagogique, Édition révisée, Numération et sens du nombre, 3e année, Module 2, Série 2, Minileçon 4 - Des fractions en devinettes, p.
+Problem source: adapted from CFORP, Les mathématiques… un peu, beaucoup, à la folie, Guide pédagogique, Édition révisée, Numération et sens du nombre,3e année, Module 2, Série 2, Minileçon 4 - Des fractions en devinettes, p.
 347.

 Strategy 1

 I know the peanut butter cookies are \(\frac{1}{3}\) of each box and there are 6 boxes in all.
+So I used repeated addition.

 To help me, I represent the 6 leaps of \(\frac{1}{3} \) on a number line.